moskomule/anatome/README.md

 ## Manual installation [for Development]

-To use cide first get the code from this repo (e.g. fork it on github):
+To use code first get the code from this repo (e.g. fork it on github):

 ```
 git clone git@github.com:brando90/my-anatome.git